sapegin/blog.sapegin.me/content/en/all/react-testing-1-best-practices.md

 - Modern React testing: Jest and Enzyme (coming soon!)
 - Modern React testing: Jest and React Testing Library (coming soon!)

+Subscribe at the bottom of the page to know about the send and the third articles.

 ## Why automate testing

 There are many reasons why automated tests are useful but my favorite reason is: _you’re already testing_.